alexcu2718/this_game_has_no_name/README.md

 # This readme is entirely useless

-# this is  a basic skeleton of a game i plan to work on
+# this is  a basic skeleton of a game i plan to work on with a friend

 do you really want to test this?